chuot/rdio-scanner/docs/config.md

             // Default value is 7
             // Specifying a value of 0 will disable this feature "pruneDays": 7,

+            // (boolean) Sort talkgroups by their id
+            // Default value is false
+            "sortTalkgroups": false
         }

         // (object[]) Systems definitions